lk1007/ECE_4160_Labs/Lab_9.markdown

 }
 ```
 By doing this, I could the same PID code from Lab 6 except for also sending my motor 2 values as well.
-By using the heuristic approach from Lab 6, I was able to acheive a successful angular speed control at 80 (rad/s)shown in this video.
+By using the heuristic approach from Lab 6, I was able to acheive a successful angular speed control at 80DPS shown in this video.
 <video width="100%" controls>
   <source src="../videos/pid_test.webm" type="video/webm">
   Your browser does not support the video tag.